 “The jet stream keeps the cold air to the north, warm air to the south,” Guinan said.

 Several days of sub-freezing temperatures lead to thin ice on smaller lakes and ponds in parts of the state for an extended period.
-Guinan said that’s unusual for November.
+Guinan says that’s unusual for November.

 According to the National Weather Service, 72 tornadoes touched down in seven states between Nov.
 17 and Nov.
 21. That was the fourth-largest tornado outbreak on record in the U.S.